RedBoardDev/AutoNormeCompliance/README.md

     <li>Docker</li>
 </ul>
 <h2>Installation</h2>
-<p>You can install the extension from the <a href="https://marketplace.visualstudio.com/items?itemName=redboarddev.autonormecompliance">Visual Studio Code Marketplace</a> or by searching for "AutoNormeCompliance" in the extension manager.</p>
+<p>You can install the extension from the <a href="https://marketplace.visualstudio.com/items?itemName=redboarddev.epitechnormecompliance">Visual Studio Code Marketplace</a> or by searching for "EpitechNormeCompliance" in the extension manager.</p>

 <div>
     <h2>How to use the extension</h2>